jinyx728/academic-kickstart/content/project/lumir.md

 caption = ""

 +++
-Lumir is the course project of SE342-Computer-Vision.
+Lumir is the course project of *SE342-Computer Vision*.
 It is written in C++, using Qt framework.

 Lumir provides various image processing algorithms. **All of the algorithms are written by myself**, without using libraries like OpenCV.
 Supported algorithms are listed below: